 Paycheck Protection Program Loans: Title I of the CARES Act expands eligibility for loans under Section 7(a) of the Small Business Act (SBA) to include (1) any business, nonprofit organization, veterans organization or Tribal business concern that has 500 or fewer employees or that otherwise meets the size standards established by the SBA for the relevant industry, (2) sole proprietors, independent contractors and other self-employed individuals and (3) businesses with a NAICS classification that begins with 72 (Accommodation and Food Services), with more than one physical location and which employ no more than 500 employees per physical location.
-Note that if a company receives a loan under the Paycheck Protection Program, it is not eligible for the payroll tax credit under the CARES Act, and if the loan is forgiven, the company is not eligible for the delayed payment of payroll taxes under the CARES Act.
+Note that if a company receives a loan under the Paycheck Protection Program, it is not eligible for the payroll tax credit under the CARES Act.
+On June 3, 2020, Congress also passed the Paycheck Protection Program Flexibility Act (the "Flexibility Act"), easing restrictions on Paycheck Protection Program loans and providing business owners more flexibility in spending loan funds.
+While previously companies receiving loan forgiveness under the Paycheck Protection Program were not eligible for the deferral of payroll tax under the CARES Act, the Flexibility Act permits companies to receive both benefits.
+For additional information, please see our client note Coronavirus Aid, Relief, and Economic Security Act (Cares Act): Paycheck Protection Program Summary and CARES Act - The SBA's Paycheck Protection Program - Congress Passes the Paycheck Protection Program Flexibility Act.

-Special thanks to Caitlin Hutchinson Maddox and Sonia Khandekar for their contributions to this client publication.
+Special Thanks to Caitlin Hutchinson Maddox and Sonia Khandekar for their contributions to this client publication